Chinggisids: Genetics

+According to a study analysing Y-chromosome Haplogroups of Mongolic speaking populations, geneticists Sabitov and Batbayar used highly detailed, verified historical pedigrees (such as the Altan Tobchi and Erdeniin Tobchi) to identify modern Mongolian men who possessed undisputed paperwork proving their direct, unbroken patrilineal descent from Dayan Khan (1474-1517) who was the Great Khagan of Northern Yuan, and direct descendant of Genghis Khan.
+The researchers tested 7 different male line families who were descendants of completely different branches of Dayan Khan's sons.
+And when the Y-chromosomes were sequenced, all seven matched, sharing the exact same downstream mutations, and determined Dayan Khan had the C2c1a1a1-M407 Y-Haplogroup, and is the most plausible candidate for the Y-chromosome lineage of Genghis Khan.

 According to a study using molecular genealogy, Y-chromosome haplotypes from the Lu clan in northwestern China, who claim to be descendants of Genghis Khan’s sixth son, Toghan, mostly belong to the Y-chromosome haplogroup C2b1a1b1-F1756.
 This haplogroup is widely distributed among Altaic-speaking populations and is closely related to the Tore clan from Kazakhstan, who claim descent from Genghis Khan’s first son, Jochi.
 The most recent common ancestor of the haplotype cluster, which includes the Lu and Tore clans, lived about 1000 years ago.
 Members of the Huo and Tuo clans, who, according to oral tradition, were close male relatives of the Lu clan, do not share common Y-chromosome lines with the Lu clan.
 Therefore, the haplogroup C2b1a1b1-F1756 may be another candidate for the true Y-chromosome lineage of Genghis Khan.

 According to an international group of geneticists studying Y-chromosome data, in 2003, almost 8% of men living within the former Mongolian Empire (0.5% of the world's population) had almost identical Y chromosomes.
 Accordingly, in 2003 there were about 16 million descendants of Genghis Khan.